bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - [Your app ID](#your-app-id)
 - Your email
 - A description of the app.
 The description is displayed to merchants in the control panel.
-- Logo: A 70x70 pixel logo that represents the shipping carrier app
+- Logo: A 70x70 pixel logo that represents the shipping carrier app.
+Optional if you keep your app in a draft state.
 - [Your service URLs](#your-service-urls)
 - [Your carrier status: single versus multi-carrier](#single-carrier-versus-multi-carrier-shipping-providers)
 - [Configuration fields](#configuration-fields) (optional): For a list of items you need to provide, see [types of configuration options](#types-of-configuration-options).